-Making a bequest to the Australia Defence Association in your Will helps us to help Australia's defence and strategic security well into the future.
+Leaving a bequest to the Australia Defence Association in your Will helps ensure real public debate concerning the strategic security of your children, grandchildren and other future Australians.

-National defence and strategic security have long been regarded as the first responsibility of any government.
+Australia's current and future strategic security has long been regarded as the first responsibility of any government.

-But because there a few or no votes in it in the short term such responsibilities are perennially neglected, in relative and absolute terms, by Australian governments of all political persuasions.
+But, because there a few or no votes now in properly meeting this responsibility, this principle generally gets insufficient attention by Australian governments of all political persuasions.

 How bequests help

-As the Australian community's relevant independent national public-interest watchdog organisation for strategic security, defence and wider national security issues the Australia Defence Association continually holds governments to account for their indifference or neglect in meeting their national defence responsibilities over the long term.
+As the Australian community's relevant, independent, and non-partisan national public-interest watchdog organisation for strategic security, defence and wider national security issues the ADA fights for appropriate government and community attention to meeting these long-term national responsibilities.

 Types of bequest

-Bequests can comprise property or money and are generally structured in three broad types:
+Your bequest can comprise property or money and can be one or more of three broad types:

 - a single amount of funds or property left to the ADA once only;

-- an amount of funding donated annually (or more frequently as specified in your Will) to the ADA by a Testamentary Trust established by your Will for that purpose or in conjunction with other purposes; and
+- an amount of funding donated annually (or more frequently as specified in your Will) to the ADA by a Testamentary Trust established by your Will, either for that purpose or in conjunction with other purposes; or

-- a single amount or property left to the ADA as principal in order to establish, and for the interest or other income earned on that principal to support in perpetuity, an annual scholarship, award or sponsorship administered or awarded by the ADA.
+- a single amount or property left to the ADA for investment as principal so that the ensuing income supports, in perpetuity, an annual scholarship, award or research sponsorship administered by the ADA.

 Should you desire to appoint trustees for a Testamentary Trust dedicated solely to supporting the work of the ADA the Association is happy to help you with advice on potential trustees from among our broad membership throughout the community.